barefootwriter/KPU/IDEA/certificate/framework.md

 ### The Zen of program development

-These principles are approaches are borrowed both from the [Zen of Python](http://www.python.org/dev/peps/pep-0020/) and [GitHub Zen](http://api.github.com/zen):
+These principles and approaches are borrowed both from the [Zen of Python](http://www.python.org/dev/peps/pep-0020/) and [GitHub Zen](http://api.github.com/zen):

 #### Github Zen: